kemonomachi/yuri/README.md

 YURI
 ====

-Simple struct for URI representation.
+Simple struct for representing URIs.

 Similar to the standard lib `URI` struct, but provides Dict-like acces to the query string.